Working for People with Sight Loss

 EU Web Accessibility Directive

-• NCBI believes that technology is a huge enabler for people living with sight loss.
+• Vision Ireland believes that technology is a huge enabler for people living with sight loss.
 Using a smart phone or the internet on PC / ipad or having specific assistive technology can enhance independence, for example, to book tickets for transport or concerts, apply for a job, to read information and documents, navigate their way safely in public areas etc.

 • However, the digital world is not fully accessible which places people who are blind or vision impaired at a distinct disadvantage.
 The EU Web Accessibility Directive, mandatory since 2020, places a legal duty all public sector bodies to have their websites and apps fully accessible.
 However, many are still not in full compliance with the legislation.
-NCBI has called for a Digital Accessibility fund to be created to allow Government Departments, State Agencies, schools, and hospitals to update their websites so they are fully accessible.
+Vision Ireland has called for a Digital Accessibility fund to be created to allow Government Departments, State Agencies, schools, and hospitals to update their websites so they are fully accessible.

 • This law will extend to all private sector service providers in 2025 through the implementation of the European Accessibility Act.